animehunter123/ansible-tangle-example/README.md

 # Description
-This is a example of a ansible playbook that is tangled with ORG mode to match the design that Mike showed us.

-The goal of it is to produce *.yml files from the *.org files in the ./playbooks folder, then you can run it with main.yml to target a inventory host.
+This is a sample folder of code which is used for producing *.yml files from the *.org files in the ./playbooks folder, then you can run it with main.yml to target a host in the inventory.yml file.

 # Requirements (on linux host)
 * Linux Host to launch Ansible